-(Please welcome back Erin from Natural Wonderer.
-Today she brings you the second of two posts full of surprising information about histamine allergy, or histamine intolerance.
-In her previous post on histamine intolerance, she covered:
+This is the second of two posts full of surprising information about histamine allergy, aka histamine intolerance.
+In the previous post on histamine intolerance, we covered

 – what histamine is